 Medical necessity must be documented by the physician, physician assistant, or nurse practitioner, for every item provided/billed regardless of any requirements for approval.
 A letter of medical necessity written and signed by the physician, physician assistant, or nurse practitioner, or other licensed professional permitted to perform those tasks and responsibilities by their NC state licensing board, may be submitted along with the Certificate of Medical

 Necessity/Prescription.
-Note: the Certificate of Medical Necessity/Prescription still must be completed and signed by the physician, physician assistant, or nurse practitioner.
-When the physician, physician assistant, or nurse practitioner write the letter of Medical Necessity, a separate prescription is not needed.
+Note: the Certificate of Medical Necessity/Prescription still must be completed and signed by the physician assistant, or nurse practitioner.